-Fewer than five percent of Rwandan pastors have received formal theological training.
-This lack of training leaves most pastors in Rwanda poorly equipped to lead and disciple their existing congregations.
 Africa College of Theology (ACT) is an internationally-accredited college offering non-traditional biblical education using a flexible, blended learning format in terms scheduled in six-week segments.
 This format and schedule allows students to continue ministering at their churches while they complete their training.
 ACT is one of the only evangelical institutions in the nation offering an accredited bachelor’s degrees in theology and Bible.

 ACT offers the following academic programs: